 It may not have the notoriety of Santorini or Mykonos, but Corfu has plenty to offer as a destination.
-Located in the north Ionian Sea off the west coast of mainland Greece, Corfu is a place to be treasured - an island rich in history that boasts the most charming Old Town, home to warm and welcoming locals, as well as colorful Venetian corridors, delightful boutiques and outdoor dining that spills out onto the picturesque pedestrian boulevards.
-And while the town will have you smitten, it’s actually the incredible coastline that keeps visitors coming back - quite possibly the prettiest in all of Greece.
+Located in the north Ionian Sea, Corfu is a place to be treasured – an island rich in history that boasts the most charming Old Town.
+It’s home to warm and welcoming locals, as well as colorful Venetian corridors, delightful boutiques and outdoor dining that spills out onto the picturesque pedestrian boulevards.
+And while the town will have you smitten, it’s actually the incredible coastline that keeps visitors coming back – quite possibly the prettiest in all of Greece.
 Crystal clear waters surround Corfu and give way to soaring sea cliffs, dazzling grottos, secret beaches, sea caves and secluded coves.
 It’s one of my all-time favorite destinations in Greece, and below is my complete guide to the island including the best beaches, viewpoints, bars, restaurants, hotels and more.

 The gnarliest diving board in Greece is at La Grotta, on Corfu’s west coast.